 This might be because it has three vowels, with the vowel length distinguishing the word meaning.
 Or that it has a wide range of consonants produced at the back of the throat, with each consonant being voice or unvoiced.
 Perhaps it is down to the fact that, as in other Semitic languages, such as Hebrew, the word order is verb-subject-object.

-Arabic can be intimidating at first glance, if only because its alphabet is indecipherable to newcomers.
-But it's possible to learn the Arabic alphabet's 28 letters in only a few months of studying.
+As with many script languages, the Arabic alphabet can be intimidating at first glance, if only because the writing appears indecipherable to newcomers.
+But it's possible to learn the 28 letters of the Arabic alphabet in only a few months of studying.

 Discover different Arabic lessons on Superprof.